borntofrappe/game-development/Practice/Minigames Box/README.md

 Notice how the coordinates and size of the circle are retrieved from the body and shape respectively.
 Remember how the body describes the position and type, while it is the shape responsible for the object's features and appearance.

-_Please note_: similarly to the previous demo, objects are included in `love.update`, as the mouse is detected as pressed.
+_Please note_: objects are included in `love.update` as the mouse is down.

+_Please note_: the logic adding a new object is moved into a dedicated function to avoid repeating the code following a single or continuous mouse press.

 _Please note_: when resetting the demo's values, it's not enough to empty the `objects` table.
 It is first necessary to destroy the body so that the world stops tracking their movement.